U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Permits, Fees, Limitations

 Access to and use of BLM’s Havasu Springs Fishing Dock is free.
-However, fishing form the dock requires a valid Arizona Game and Fish Department license under State of Arizona law.
+However, fishing from the dock requires a valid Arizona Game and Fish Department license under State of Arizona law.
 Fishing licenses may be obtained at the resort check-in office.

 The restrooms, dock, and railings are designed to be wheelchair enjoyable, with fishing stations located to provide angling opportunities for a variety of water depths.
 The dock surface is wooden planks, and the parking lot and access walkways are paved.
 Because the water surface and dock are about 30 feet below the grade of the main parking area, two approaches were built.
 One approach allows driving to a wheelchair loading area adjacent to one leg of the dock, providing easy wheelchair access and parking for two or three vehicles.
 The other approach is from a larger, upper parking area via a 235-foot connecting sloped path.
 Please keep in mind that the return to the upper parking lot can be made challenging by the worst of the summer heat.